Historic Resources Division

 Picture

-Isle of Wight restored this fort and opened it to the public in 2007.
+Isle of Wight County restored and interpreted this fort and in 2007.

 fort_huger_brochure_inside_pdf_4.pdf